selvi0213git/selvi/02.dev/selvi_wordpress/_/www/wp-content/themes/dara/readme.txt

 == Changelog ==

+= 29 June 2017 =
+* Adding excerpt support for pages.

+= 23 June 2017 =
+* Removes social-icon widget borders and centers icons for both footer and sidebar widget areas
+* Fixing JetPack Social icon widget display, removes borders, and centers icons

+= 8 June 2017 =
+* Add JavaScript to fix aspect ratio issue in Video Widget.
+Add styles to fix list, too-long text issues in Text Widget.

+= 5 June 2017 =
+* Remove border-top of the list item if the widget is the Social Icons Widget.

+= 26 May 2017 =
+* Fix full width page separator size on large screens.

+= 22 May 2017 =
+* Improve contrast for menu-toggle.

+= 27 April 2017 =
+* Add support for Smarter Featured Images, off by default.

 = 24 April 2017 =
 * Update version number in preparation for .org submission
 * Move flush rewrite rules function to wpcom.php to avoid core requirement that the theme not try to add plugin functionality.